Adding edge dynamics to bipartite random-access networks: Conclusion

 \section{Conclusion}

 In this conclusive section we summarize the results obtained in this paper and discuss the main challenges.

-We explore a dynamic graph model in order to capture the effects of user mobility in wireless random-access networks.
+We explore a dynamic graph model in order to capture some effects of user mobility in wireless random-access networks.
 Nodes can be active or inactive and represent transmitter-receiver pairs, while edges model the interference between nearby transmissions in such a way that two neighboring nodes are not allowed to be active simultaneously.
-We focus on bipartite interference graphs and we introduce edge dynamics by allowing the edges to appear and disappear over time according to Poisson i.i.d.\ clocks attached to each of them.
+Following the work in \cite{BdHNS18} and \cite{BdHNS20}, we focus on bipartite interference graphs and we introduce edge dynamics by allowing the edges to appear and disappear over time according to Poisson i.i.d.\ clocks attached to each of them.
 Motivated by the fact that metastability properties are crucial in analyzing starvation behavior and designing mechanisms to improve the performance of the network, we study the transition time between the two dominant states where one part of the network is active, $U$, and the other part is inactive, $V$.

-Following the work in \cite{BdHNS18} and \cite{BdHNS20} on transition time for static bipartite graphs, we first focus on a model with queue-based activation rates.
-The model is quite challenging since it leads to two levels of complexity, driven by the queue dependences of the activation rates and by the edge dynamics.
-We then also focus on a model with fixed activation rates, since not much is known about the effects of the dynamics even for this simplified model.
+We first consider a model with queue-based activation rates, which turns out to be quite challenging since it leads to two levels of complexity, driven by the queue dependences of the activation rates and by the edge dynamics.
+We then also consider a model with fixed activation rates, since not much is known about the effects of the dynamics even for this simplified model.